Rhosinjay-cyb/Azure-Firewall/README.md

 ## Conclusion

+The deployed Azure Firewall was effective in controlling web access and it application rules were updated with FQDNs to allow the web pages to load properly for improve user experience.
+Azure Bastion was also used to reduce the attack surface.

 ## Future Works

-Integration of Microsoft sentinel with the log analytics workspace (Project-workspace) and then collecting logs from Azure Bastion and the Virtual machines and sending it to the sentinel-integrated log analytic workspace together with the already enabled firewall logs for centralized monitoring and threat detection.
+To plan and implement the integration of Microsoft sentinel with the log analytics workspace (Project-workspace) and then collecting logs from Azure Bastion and the Virtual machines and sending it to the sentinel-integrated log analytic workspace together with the already enabled firewall logs for centralized monitoring and threat detection.